-This is a really important learning experience for students to have in my opinion.
-In many cases it is the most effective course of action one could take.
+Getting involved in legislation is a really important learning experience for students to have in my opinion.
+In many cases, it is the most effective course of action one could take.

 I had a student who personally contacted her legislator to discuss a bill that would help ex-convicts get jobs, an important and personal issue to this particular student.

 4) Education/Raising Awareness:

-Education is the most effective course of action in making long-term change.
+Education is one of the most effective courses of action in making long-term change.
 Say what you will about social media, but in this case, it is a huge ally.
-Information travels fast, far and wide when shared on social media platforms.
+Information travels fast, far, and wide when shared on social media platforms.

 Encourage your students to utilize these 21st C. communication skills to their benefit and the benefit of the community.

 I had a student who wanted to get a crosswalk put into a high traffic area near the school.
-Getting a crosswalk put in may not bring world peace, but it's something, and an important something to that student and her community.
+Getting a crosswalk put in may not bring world peace, but it was something, and an important something to that student and her community.

 Students can change the world one project at a time!